No winning ticket for Saturday's Lotto 649 jackpot

-However, the guaranteed $1 million prize was won by a lottery player in Ontario.
+However, the guaranteed $1 million prize went to a lottery player in Quebec.

 By The Canadian Press

-However, the guaranteed $1 million prize was won by a lottery player in Ontario.
+However, the guaranteed $1 million prize went to a lottery player in Quebec.

 By The Canadian Press

-However, the guaranteed $1 million prize was won by a lottery player in Ontario.
+However, the guaranteed $1 million prize went to a lottery player in Quebec.

 By The Canadian Press